Tatmadaw: Kuomintang invasion/Burma Socialist Programme Party era (1958–1988)

 The doctrine was based upon 'three totalities': population, time and space (du-thone-du) and 'four strengths': manpower, material, time and morale (Panama-lay-yat).
 The doctrine did not develop concepts of strategic denial or counter-offensive capabilities.
 It relied almost totally on irregular low-intensity warfare, such as its guerrilla strategy to counter any form of foreign invasion.
 The overall counterinsurgency strategy included not only elimination of insurgents and their support bases with the 'four cuts' strategy, but also the building and designation of 'white area' and 'black area' as well.

 In April 1968, the Tatmadaw introduced special warfare training programmes at "Command Training Centres" at various regional commands.
 Anti-Guerrilla warfare tactics were taught at combat forces schools and other training establishments with special emphasis on ambush and counter-ambush, counterinsurgency weapons and tactics, individual battle initiative for tactical independence, commando tactics, and reconnaissance.
 Battalion size operations were also practised in the Southwest Regional Military Command area.
 The new military doctrine was formally endorsed and adopted at the first party congress of the BSPP in 1971.
 BSPP laid down directives for "complete annihilation of the insurgents as one of the tasks for national defence and state security" and called for "liquidation of insurgents through the strength of the working people as the immediate objective".
-This doctrine ensures the role of Tatmadaw at the heart of national policy making.
+This doctrine ensures the role of the Tatmadaw at the heart of national policy making.

 Throughout the BSPP era, the total people's war doctrine was solely applied in counterinsurgency operations, since Burma did not face any direct foreign invasion throughout the period.
 In 1985, the then Lieutenant General Saw Maung, Vice-Chief of Staff of Tatmadaw reminded his commanders during his speech at the Command and General Staff College:

 In Myanmar, out of nearly 35 million people, the combined armed forces (army, navy and air force) are about two hundred thousand.
 In terms of percentage, that is about 0.01%.
-It is simply impossible to defend a country the size of ours with only this handful of troops... therefore, what we have to do in the case of foreign invasion is to mobilise people in accordance with the "total people's war" doctrine.
+It is simply impossible to defend a country the size of ours with only this handful of troops...
+Therefore, what we have to do in the case of foreign invasion is to mobilise people in accordance with the "total people's war" doctrine.
 To defend our country from aggressors, the entire population must be involved in the war effort as the support of people dictate the outcome of the war.